AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/core-functionality/user-defined-information.md

+# User-defined information

-User information is used across UIKit and needs to be provided by developers.
-This page describes how developers can provide user information to UIKit.
+You must provide user information that is used across UIKit.
+This page describes how to do it.

 ## Logged-in user information